 As a tenant, you’re legally bound to pay rent for the full lease term (usually one year), regardless of whether you continue living in the rental unit or not.
 There are some exceptions, though.
 They are as follows.

-When Breaking a Lease is Legally Justified in Washington State
+When Breaking a Lease Early is Legally Justified in Washington State

-There are instances in which you can legally break the rental agreement before the lease term ends.
+There are instances in which a tenant can legally break the rental agreement before the remaining lease term ends.

 Unlawful harassment by your landlord or landlord’s agent

-Under Washington state laws, a landlord is required to give a one- or two-day notice prior to entering rental property.
-If your landlord repeatedly violates your rights to privacy, you have good reason to break it.
+Under Washington state laws, a landlord is required to give a one- or two-day notice prior to entering rental.
+If your landlord repeatedly violates your rights to privacy, you have good reason to break/ terminate it.

-You may also break the lease if your landlord does things like changing the locks, turning off your utilities, or removing your windows.
-A judge might rule that you have been "constructively evicted," and therefore rule in your favor.
+As the tenant, you may also break the lease in Washington if your landlord does things like changing the locks, turning off your utilities, or removing your windows.
+A judge might rule that you have been “constructively evicted,” and therefore rule in your favor.

 You are a victim of Stalking or Domestic Violence